These top attractions offer digital experiences you can enjoy from anywhere

 From virtual tours to online art collections, technology has afforded us the opportunity to engage in a wide variety of experiences from the comfort of our screen – and what better time to take advantage of these resources than the present.

 Here, we’re bringing you the best digital and virtual experiences Greater Phoenix – and beyond – has to offer.
 And we hope you enjoy “visiting” someplace new, whether it’s a solo journey or you bring the entire family along.

 This monthly, walkable arts event in downtown Phoenix's Roosevelt Row is coming to you.
-On April 1, Artlink Phoenix invites you to take a virtual tour along Second Street to explore local art vendors.
-(Please note: vendors will not actually be setting up on First Friday.)
-Stay tuned to Facebook and Instagram for the debut of this new virtual street block and check out the participating artist highlights in the meantime.
+For April, Artlink Phoenix kicked off a virtual tour along Second Street to explore local art vendors.
+(Please note: vendors did not actually set up on First Friday.)
+Check back for the updates on the June 5 event.
+In the meantime, stay tuned to Facebook and Instagram for additional info, participating artist highlights and more.

 The Tempe Festival of the Arts – held in both the spring and fall, annually – attracts nearly 225,000 visitors to the Downtown Tempe over the course of each three-day weekend.
 As many as 375 artists display their creations, which range from wood and photography to ceramics and jewelry, and offer attendees a distinctive shopping experience.
 This spring, the festival will be taking place online, rather than along Mill Avenue and surrounding streets.
 Follow Tempe Arts Festival on Facebook and Instagram for daily artwork and other content, and check out the art listing for a closer look at this spring's participating artists and their work.